loot/loot/docs/api/sorting.rst

 Once loaded, a directed graph is created and the plugins are added to it in lexicographical order as vertices.
-Any metadata a plugin has in the masterlist and userlist are then merged into its vertex's data store, and any metadata conditions evaluated.
+Any metadata a plugin has in the masterlist and userlist are then merged into its vertex's data store.

 Create plugin graph edges
 ==============================